Table of Contents

 Personal Injury Marketing: A Primer

 Every legal practice area is different, and the personal injury niche happens to be an insanely competitive one.
-According to IBISWorld, personal injury is a $38.4 billion industry in 2021 with 1.5% year over year average growth from 2016 to 2021.
+According to IBISWorld, personal injury is a $57.7 billion legal industry in 2022, with a 3.5% year-over-year average growth from 2017 to 2022.

-With that much money being tossed around and millions of personal injury lawyers in the U.S., many attorneys are willing to try whatever it takes in order to take their share of the proverbial pie.
+With that much money being tossed around and millions of personal injury attorneys in the U.S., most personal injury lawyers are willing to try whatever it takes in order to take their share of the proverbial pie.

-The solution that will give you a steady stream of clients without breaking your firm’s budget is to craft a clear and foolproof marketing strategy that separates you from the rest.
+The solution that will give you a steady stream of clients without breaking your firm’s budget is to craft a clear and foolproof law firm marketing strategy that separates you from the rest.

-A foolproof strategy means you can’t spread yourself too thin trying to be everywhere for everyone to see.
-Take a pause before signing up (and footing the bill) for cheesy TV spots, plastering your face on billboards, and posting TikToks and Reels 24/7 on social media all at the same time!
+A foolproof strategy means you can’t spread yourself too thin, trying to be everywhere for everyone to see.
+Pause before signing up (and footing the bill) for cheesy TV spots, plastering your face on billboards, and posting TikToks and Reels 24/7 on social media all at the same time!

-Going after all of these strategies is ideal if you can afford them and if all these tactics generate revenue to your bottom line — which is definitely not always the case.
+Going after all of these strategies is ideal if you can afford them and if all these tactics generate revenue for your bottom line — which is definitely not always the case.

 Even if you end up only using one or two tactics, as long as they work and grow your business, that’s all that matters.
 It’s all about leveraging what has the most impact over time.